-I always like to encourage kids to try new things -- maybe a new food, definately visiting someplace new and exploring!
+I always like to encourage our kids to try new things -- maybe a new food, definately visiting someplace new and exploring!
 You can also discuss that as they get older, they become more confident and helpful -- so trying new things around the house or at school also make a great resolution.

 Here's a great idea from Kitchen Counter Chronicles on Family Style New Year's Resolutions!